Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold Chemical Reaction Neural Networks (KA-CRNNs): Methodology

-We briefly remark that the results reviewed here are not fully consistent on whether the oxygen evolution in cathode materials depends on the SOC or voltage.
-Some work has even suggested that the true answer is neither, and that the differential capacity (dq/dV) is the fundamental predictor of such behavior \cite{jung_oxygen_2017}.
+We briefly remark that the results reviewed here are not fully consistent on whether the oxygen evolution in cathode materials depends on the SOC or voltage. {This is especially relevant given the literature on algorithmic approaches for SOC estimation.
+While not in the scope of the current work as we leverage existing datasets, such algorithms apply various approaches such as Kalman filters, neural networks, and coulomb counting to estimate the SOC \mbox{\cite{hou2023robust}}.} Returning to the question of SOC vs. voltage as the primary signal, we remark that some work has even suggested that the true answer is neither, and that the differential capacity (dq/dV) is the fundamental predictor of such behavior \cite{jung_oxygen_2017}.
 While perfect correlations do not exist due to transient effects and overpotentials, rough conversions of all metrics via charging curves \cite{cui_navigating_2025} reveal that all effects discussed here occur in similar ranges across all three variables.
 For the purposes of this study, we select the SOC as the dependent variable, but note that with controlled experiments the voltage and differential capacity are also suitable choices and that further investigation here may reveal new insights.

 General conclusions of the above review are as follows: \begin{enumerate} \item Thermal decomposition of layered nickel-rich cathodes occurs in at least two steps, through the spinel and rock salt phases.
 Proper modeling efforts must account for variation in oxygen release across these steps. \item The bulk of the oxygen release occurs in the second step, in quantities generally agreed upon in the literature to vary significantly with the SOC. \item The released oxygen reacts strongly with the electrolyte, producing significant exothermic behavior.
 We find no consensus in the literature suggesting that the electrolyte oxidation kinetics vary significantly with the SOC. \item Reported voltage and SOC thresholds in the literature indicate that the critical SOC for thermal safety \cite{cui_navigating_2025} occurs at the same SOC as sudden increases in cathode oxygen evolution.
-This suggests that a model properly accounting for the SOC-based variation in cathode oxygen evolution will inherently be capable of predicting SOC-dependent exothermic effects. \end{enumerate} Following from these points, we propose the following simple model form for general nickel-rich exotermic cathode decomposition:
+This suggests that a model properly accounting for the SOC-based variation in cathode oxygen evolution will inherently be capable of predicting SOC-dependent exothermic effects. \end{enumerate} Following from these points, we propose the following simple model form for general nickel-rich exothermic cathode decomposition:

 Here $C_l$ is the pristine layered cathode structure, $C_s$ is the spinel structure, and $C_r$ is the rock salt for a generic nickel-rich material. $O_2$ is also present in the system, as is $C_{prod}$, the product of the reaction between $O_2$ and the electrolyte $C_e$.
 Enabling even a simple kinetic model like this to respond to the SOC presents a challenge.
 The rate parameters of the electrochemically-dependent R1 and R2 differ for each studied cathode chemistry, and also must respond continuously to the SOC.
 R3', meanwhile, represents the chemical electrolyte oxidation pathway that occurs regardless of cathode or SOC, as indicated by the prime notation.
 Similarly, the heat released from the first two reactions is SOC dependent, while the prime $\Delta H_3'$ is a fixed constant based on the electrolyte chemistry.